Home Decluttering Hacks for Messy People

 woman vacuuming a carpet in a family room

 I guess you can relate a messy person to one without enough follow-through.
-We can do things like crazy but finish them?
+We can start things like crazy but finish them?
 Completely?
-Maybe, but probably not going to happen.
+Probably not.

 If I could make the finishing up part easier.
 To create a system of putting things away in the fewest steps possible, then maybe, just maybe, I could have a home that was organized and clutter-free.